- Road Map

 The property is situated on high quality dry sclerophyll bush that supports mammals such as Eastern Grey Kangaroos, Wallabies, short beaked Echidnas, Brushtail & Ringtail Possums and the occasional koala.
 It is also home to upwards of 4 species of frogs, 15 orchid species and 35 bird species.
 It has been registered as a Land For Wildlife property since 1996 and is currently awaiting Trust For Nature Covenant protection.

-A rendered mud brick building with small workshop, perfect for the artist or writer.
-Complete with 240V power, wood heater and great views to the bush outside.
+Perfect for your studio, visitors, B&B, building with small workshop, complete with 240V power, wood heater and great views to the bush outside.

 This house and studio are powered by 1.5 KVA solar/battery system that supports fridge, lights, TV, music system, computers with back up 4.4 KVA petrol generator and Woods battery charger.
 The battery storage system will support additional panels if required.